growthcharts/centile/README.md

 The `centile` package

--   Defines a simple text format for exchanging reference tables;
+-   Defines the reference interchange format (RIF), a simple text format for exchanging growth references;
--   ProvideS tools for reading and validating reference tables;
+-   Provides tools for reading and validating RIF files;
--   Converts measurements to Z-scores, centiles, and vice versa;
--   Validates, names and loads references as `R` objects.
+-   Names and loads references as `R` objects;
+-   Converts between measurements, Z-scores and centiles;
+-   Contains built-in WHO Multicentre Growth Standard for height, weight, head circumference and body mass index.

 The currently supported distributions are normal (`NO`), Lambda-Mu-Sigma (`LMS`), Box-Cox Green Cole (`BCCG`), Box-Cox Power Exponential (`BCPE`)